google-ai-edge/mediapipe/mediapipe/docs/install.md

     Option 1.
 Use package manager tool to install the pre-compiled version.

-    Note that yum installs OpenCV 2.4.5, which may have an opencv/gstreamer [issue](https://github.com/opencv/opencv/issues/4592).
+    Note: yum installs OpenCV 2.4.5, which may have an opencv/gstreamer [issue](https://github.com/opencv/opencv/issues/4592).

     ```bash